 In today’s market, as home prices rise and a lack of inventory continues, some homeowners may consider trying to sell their homes on their own, known in the industry as a For Sale by Owner (FSBO).
 There are several reasons why this might not be a good idea for most sellers.

 Here are the top five reasons:1.
 Exposure to Prospective Buyers

-Recent studies have shown that 94% of buyers search online for a home.
-That is in comparison to only 16% looking at print newspaper ads.
-Most real estate agents have an internet strategy to promote the sale of your home.
-Do you?2.
+According to NAR’s 2018 Profile of Home Buyers and Sellers, 95% of buyers searched online for a home last year.
+That is in comparison to only 13% of buyers looking at print newspaper ads.
+Most real estate agents have an Internet strategy to promote the sale of your home, do you?2.
 Results Come from the Internet

-Where did buyers find the homes they actually purchased?51% on the internet34% from a Real Estate Agent8% from a yard sign1% from newspapers
+Where did buyers find the homes they actually purchased?50% on the Internet28% from a real estate agent7% from a yard sign1% from newspapers

 The days of . . .

 How Trusted Professionals Make Homebuying Easier to Understand